 There shall be a fire department which shall be under the control and supervision of a chief of the fire department.
-The chief of the fire department shall be appointed pursuant to clause (b) of section 4-6.
 The chief of the fire department shall have charge of extinguishing fires in the town and the protection of life and property in case of fire.
 The chief of the fire department shall purchase and keep in repair all property and apparatus used for and by the fire department, with the approval of the town administrator.
 The chief of the fire department shall have and exercise all the powers and discharge all the duties conferred or imposed by law upon fire chiefs in towns except as herein provided.
 The chief of the fire department shall appoint such deputy chiefs and such officers and firefighters as the chief deems necessary and may remove the same at any time for cause and after a hearing.
-The chief of the fire department shall have full and absolute authority in the administration of the fire department, shall make all rules and regulations for its operation, shall report to the town administrator from time to time as the administrator may require and shall annually report to the town the condition of the department, including any recommendations thereon.
+The chief of the fire department, shall make all rules and regulations for its operation, shall report to the town administrator from time to time as the administrator may require and shall annually report to the town the condition of the department, including any recommendations thereon.
 In the expenditure of money, the chief of the fire department shall be subject to such further limitations as the town may from time to time prescribe.